 - Press Windows key + R and type services.msc.

 - In the list of services, you’ll need to find VAIO Event Service.
-If you don’t own VAIO device, the name of service might be different.
+If you don’t own a VAIO device, the name of the service might be different.

 - Double click the service and check the Startup type section.
 Make sure it’s set to automatic.